AnthonyCointre/holbertonschool-system_engineering-devops/web_infrastructure_design/1-distributed_web_infrastructure.md

-Distributed web infrastructure
+# Distributed web infrastructure

-- Components of the infrastructure:
+## Specifics about the infrastructure:

     - Servers:
         - In this setup, we use three servers: two for hosting web and application services and one for the MySQL database cluster.